behnamac/project_mobile_movie_app/README.md

 # Movie Explorer - Full Stack React Native App

 Welcome to the **Movie Explorer** app!
-This is a personal project I built using **React Native** and **Tailwind CSS** for the frontend, with **Upright** as the backend.
+This is a personal project I built using **React Native** and **Tailwind CSS** for the frontend, with **Appwrite** as the backend.
 The app helps users explore the latest and trending movies, search for any title, and view detailed movie information.

 ---